ollie-career-track/data-structures-and-algorithms/challenges/queue-with-stacks/README.md

 # Queue with Stacks

 ## Challenge
-Create a `psuedoQueue` class that instantiates with two empty stacks.
+Create a `pseudoQueue` class that instantiates with two empty stacks.

 ## Approach & Efficiency
 Same as last time for the most time...
 I don't know if I did this right, but the methods work.